"Art does not reproduce what we see; rather, it makes us see."

 While composition establishes the relative dynamic, color establishes the energizing force.
 Form emerges by differentiation from background.
 Texture is presented primarily through choice of materials, then through repetitive marks or patterning.

 I often begin an artwork with a question or inspiring phrase and answer or respond in visual terms.
 What expresses the joy in a Home Depot experience or the strength in diversity?
-What is the attraction to danger or dots and dashes?
-When disorder is the universe's rule, how do clarity and order relate?
-Or do they?
+What is the attraction to danger or repetitive dots and dashes?
+When disorder is the universe's rule, do clarity and order relate?
 Why is it difficult to understand and accept we are each unique?
-And that fact establishes our connection.
+And that fact establishes a universal connection.

-My ideal viewer and collector responds by investigating the conversation presented by the art.
-The activity becomes a mutual effort and exchange.
-My art is not meant to offer a beauteous grope.
-An appreciation of color, a sense of play, a sense of self, adventure, and acceptance enables a rich exchange.
-I encourage viewers to wander and safely embrace the language of my art.
+My ideal viewer and collector responds by investigating the statement presented by the art.
+The activity necessarily becomes a mutual exchange.
+My art is not meant to offer a beauteous grope or meet current market demands.
+An appreciation of color, mystery, play, adventure, humor, a sense of self, and acceptance may all further a rich exchange.
+I encourage viewers to wander and safely embrace the language of my art and what it's saying.
 Welcome fellow travelers….

-Visually my intention is to disrupt staid expectations and expand visual communication--its language.
-First viewing doesn't need to be pleasant or comprehensible yet aims to engage.
-I believe such engagement--even when silent and non-verbal--leads to greater interior and exterior understanding.
+Visually my intention is to disrupt expectations and expand visual communication--its specific language.
+First viewing doesn't need to be pleasant or comprehensible yet delights in engagement.
+I believe such engagement--even if silent and non-verbal--advances a greater interior and exterior understanding of the whole of life and one's self.
 This is, I believe, what art can generate.

-I enjoy the challenge of giving concrete form to things and ideas, translating such essentials into a visual statement using only color, shape, texture, and composition.
+I enjoy the challenge of giving concrete form to things and ideas by abandoning representational tradition and translating such essentials using color, form, texture, and composition.
 Honoring those aspects directing one’s humanity and life course include a respect for humor and the restorative power of the meditative state.

 Currently the materials I use to make such statements include archival paper, canvas, wood, pens, ink, colored pencil, watercolor pencil, pigment markers, acrylic paint and graphite.
 Pens offer a fine line element; markers are typically somewhat bolder and obstinate.
 Colored pencil and watercolor pencil offer specific textural differences, especially in how they interact with a paper surface.
 Ink may allow a wondrous drip or not.
 Paint provides solidity and the ability to change direction.